rikuf2/basic-csharp/src/content/hidden-docs/tmc.md

 * If your program works as it should, you can see the output in the console.
 The next example is from Part 6, exercise 003:

 ![Dotnet run](https://github.com/centria/basic-csharp/raw/master/src/images/dotnet-print.png)

+<Note>The dollar sign in the pictures is NOT part of the command! </Note>

 ## Testing your exercises